thomasDACHPC/ci-cd-guide/readme.md

 `minikube addons enable ingress`

 ### Create a Kubernetes Deployment File (deployment.yaml)
-To tell Kubernetes which application and how many pods should be deployed a deployment configuration is necesseray.
+To tell Kubernetes which application and how many pods should be deployed a deployment configuration is necessary.
 A simple `deployment.yaml` file can be found in the project folder `deployment`.
 ```
 apiVersion: apps/v1
 kind: Deployment